zucchini/zucchini/docs/example-workflow.rst

 The following is a zucchini workflow that would be used for grading an assignment, Homework Zero, for a fictional class CS 1337 at Utopia Tech.
-We assume that Utopia Tech uses Sakai and that we have downloaded student submissions into the ~/Downloads/ directory as bulk_download.zip.
-We also assume that Docker is installed and that we have non-sudo access to the Docker daemon.
+We assume that Utopia Tech uses Canvas and that we have set the Canvas course and assignment IDs in ``zucchini.yml``.

 Let’s start by installing zucchini